couchbase/couchbase-lite-core/docs/P2P.md

 8. Respond to an `incomingConnection` notification by creating an incoming replicator on the provided `C4Socket`.
 9. To initiate replication with a peer:
    1. Call its `resolveURL` method, passing it a callback.
-   2. When the callback is called, you're given a URL for the peer as well as a `C4SocketFactory`.
+   2. When the callback is called, you're given a URL for the peer as well as a `C4SocketFactory*`.
    3. Use those to start a replicator.
 (The socket factory goes in `C4ReplicatorParameters::socketFactory`.)
 10. To stop peer discovery, call `C4PeerDiscovery::stopBrowsing` and `C4PeerDiscovery::stopPublishing`.

-Note that you never need to call a `C4PeerDiscoveryProvider` directly.
+> Note that you never need to call a `C4PeerDiscoveryProvider` directly.
 The only attribute you might want to use is its `name`, for logging purposes or to identify a specific provider (e.g. to prioritize DNS-SD over Bluetooth when connecting.)

 ## Implementing a Provider

+> Note: There are a few provider implementations already; the source code is in `couchbase-lite-core-EE/P2P/Apple`.

-To implement a provider for a protocol, you subclass `C4PeerDiscoveryProvider` and implement the abstract methods.
+To implement a provider for a protocol, you subclass `C4PeerDiscoveryProvider`.
+At runtime, call the static method `C4PeerDiscovery::registerProvider`, passing it a pointer to a `ProviderFactory` function that will, when called, return a new instance of your provider.

+Registration also takes a provider name, which identifies the protocol.
+Well-known provider names are declared as string constants `kDNS_SD` and `kBluetoothLE`; use these when appropriate, so clients of the API can identify providers of specific protocols.

+`C4PeerDiscoveryProvider` has several abstract methods you must implement.
 These are all asynchronous, except for `getSocketFactory`.
 They should return quickly and announce results or changes by calling other methods, as described below.
 They must be thread-safe.

-At runtime, create a singleton instance and call its `registerProvider` method so that `C4PeerDiscovery` knows about it.

-`C4PeerDiscoveryProvider` isn't called directly by client code, only by `C4PeerDiscovery` and `C4Peer`.

 ### `startBrowsing`, `stopBrowsing`